dishabeeraladinni/DH110-Spring23/Assignment07.md

 ## Tasks:
 With this revised prototype, the user will be:
 1. Creating their own avatar, choosing the background music and background of the game.

+On the homepage, the user has the ability to sign up or login into Game Pigeon.

 2. During the game, utilizing the chat option during the game, and sharing their game progress once the game is over.

 ## WireFrame